As outlined by Alberta Education

 - I believe in restorative justice.
 Asking students to take responsibility for their poor choices and making amends builds strong moral character.

-- I believe in being pro-active rather than re-active.
+- I believe in being pro-active rather than reactive.
 I am present in the hallways, in the classrooms and on supervision.
 When something happens or an issue arises we attempt to deal with it right away.

 - I participated in the four day VRTA workshops in October and January of this school year.
-I have a solid understanding of the process and the supports it provides for our students and families.
+I have a solid understanding of the process and the support it provides for our students and families.

 h) adheres to professional standards of conduct